vincent-tarrit/vincent-tarrit/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on few apps in Laravel, Angular and Flutter.
+- 🔭 I’m currently working as a Back-End Developer at Infomaniak Network SA.
 - 🌱 I’m currently learning Laravel and Angular to go further.
 - 📫 How to reach me: You can text me on linkedin @vincent-tarrit.
 - 🐢 I'm in love with sea turtles, and currently working on an app to identify them on a Instagram picture.